Kinhoshi/nevessa-ai/README.md

 *   **File Creation/Modification:** Create new files or update existing ones.

 ## How to Use
+First, create a ".env" file in the root folder and supply it with your Google Gemini API key in the following format: "GEMINI_API_KEY=yourkeyhere"

-Simply interact with Nevessa by asking questions or giving commands related to your coding project.
+Then, simply interact with Nevessa by asking questions or giving commands related to your coding project.
 Nevessa will assist you by performing the requested operations.